Bel Air Real Estate & Community Information

 A community of large estate homes, Bel Air was developed in 1923.
 The elite neighborhood was established to provide a secluded neighborhood north of Sunset Boulevard.
 In keeping with this tradition of privacy, homes in Bel Air are often hidden behind iron gates and walls of greenery.

 Driving up Stone Canyon, you can feel the exclusivity and eliteness of the community.
-Though often all you can actually see are slices of sequestered landscapes and towering sycamores, you will occasionally glimpse a majestic estate behind the walls of shrubbery.
+Homes are often hidden behind gates and high hedges.
+Occasionally, as you drive by, you will catch a glimpse of a majestic estate peeking from behind the walls of shrubbery.

 The Distinction of Bel Air Real Estate